The Last Owl Chick

 Lightning crashes, and we all quiver together in fear.

-Father says that he can’t hear anything move out there with all that noise.
+Father says that he can’t hear the prey move out there with all that noise.

-The past three mornings he’s come home wet, cold, and tired—and even worse—without a kill.
-He looks so haggard.
+The past three mornings, he’s come home wet, cold, and tired—and even worse—without a kill.
+He looks so drawn and haggard.
 I’m really starting to worry about him.
-Father works so hard on the hunt every night.
-He makes sure everyone eats before he does.
-And since he’s the one flying around searching for mice, he really should eat the most.
+Father works so hard hunting every night.
+When he does brings home a kill, he always makes sure we eat before he does.
+And since he’s the one flying around searching for our food, he really should eat the most.
 But he actually eats less than me.
 He’s getting so thin.
-He’s withering away
+He’s withering away.

 I cuddle up with Father to help him stay warm.
 It’s so nice having him around, but that means there will be no dinner again tonight.